On small-time local controllability: Introduction

-Another notion of controllability, which has a close connection with small-time local controllability, is local accessibility.
-A control system is locally accessible from $x_0$ if the reachable sets of $\mathcal{X}$ starting from $x_0$ has nonempty interiors for all positive times.
-It is clear that if a system is small-time locally controllable from $x_0$, then it is accesible from $x_0$.
+One of the important notions of controllability which has a close connection with small-time local controllability is local accessibility.
+A control system is locally accessible from $x_0$ if the reachable sets of $\mathcal{X}$ starting from $x_0$ have nonempty interiors for all positive times.
+It is clear that if a system is small-time locally controllable from $x_0$, then it is locally accesible from $x_0$.
 However, the converse may not be true~\cite[Example 7.1]{bullogeometric2004}.
-In 1972, Sussmann and Jurdjevic characterized the local accessibility of a real analytic control system using the Lie brackets of the vector fields of the system at the point $x_0$~\cite[Corollary 4.7]{sussmancontrollability1972}.
-Sussmann and Jurdjevic's condition implies that, for a given real analytic control system, locally accessibility of the control system at the point $x_0$ can be checked using only ``finite'' number of differentiations of vector fields of the system at $x_0$.
-This interesting observation raises the following important question about the nature of small-time local controllability: Is it possible to characterize small-time local controllability of a given real analytic system using finite number of differentiations of vector fields of the system at the point $x_0$?
-More precisely, this question can be formulated as the following conjecture (see~\cite{AA:1999}).
+In 1972, Sussmann and Jurdjevic characterized the local accessibility of real analytic control systems using the Lie brackets of their vector fields at the point $x_0$~\cite[Corollary 4.7]{sussmancontrollability1972}.
+In 1974, Sussmann used an extension of Nagano's Theorem~\cite{TN:1966} to show that the Lie brackets of the vector fields of the system also play a crucial role in small-time local controllability of systems~\cite{sussmann1974extension}.
+This result motivated the search for sufficient controllability conditions in terms of Lie brackets of vector fields of the system~\cite{sussmannlie1983, sus1987}.
+Later works in this direction exploit suitable filterations of vector fields to find sharper necessary and sufficient conditions for small-time local controllability~\cite{HH:91}.